 Santa handprint ornaments make adorable little keepsakes.
-They are made from a simple salt dough recipe and are a perfect Christmas craft to remember how tiny the kids little hands really are.
+They are made from a simple salt dough recipe and are a perfect Christmas craft for babies, toddlers and preschoolers so parents can remember how tiny the kids little hands really are.

 We love making salt dough keepsakes.
 Take a look at some of our creations: